0%

 • Target: Rainbow and Brown Trout.

-• Tactics: Nymphing is king here.
+• Tactics: Nymphing is the name of the game.
 Use a two-fly rig under a strike indicator.

 • Point Fly: #16 Beadhead Pheasant Tail.